Low unit values mean the perfect time to buy

 However, the price of units in the 4802 postcode dropped 3.1 per cent in 2019 with a current median price of $250,000.

-Units in Airlie Beach specifically saw a drop in price of 13.1 per cent in 2019.
+Units in Airlie Beach underwent a drop in price of 13.1 per cent in 2019.

-This follows a similar trend to the CoreLogic report that saw a decrease in unit prices in the Mackay-Isaac-Whitsunday region of 4.7 per cent over the twelve months to October.
+This follows a similar trend to the CoreLogic report that identified a decrease in unit prices in the Mackay-Isaac-Whitsunday region of 4.7 per cent over the 12 months to October.

-Mr Taylor says this could be primarily due to body corporate insurance premiums and the higher demand for houses over units.
+Mr Taylor said the price drop could be primarily due to body corporate insurance premiums and the higher demand for houses over units.

 With growth in the region and developments around Airlie Beach, Mr Taylor is hopeful for an increase in unit prices in 2020.